 The Health Systems Science Academy (HSSA) was launched in September 2016 and is designed to develop teachers and role models in health systems science within each department who will guide the new learning and practice models that are evolving for increasingly complex population-focused health care systems.

-The program runs from September through May, and applications are accepted beginning in February for the coming academic year.
+The Health Systems Science Academy runs from September through May, and applications are open in February and March for the coming academic year.

 Jump to topic